Safe Environment Training Renewal July 1st

-Several mandatory precautions are in place regarding cleaning, distancing, sanitizing, etc. We will continue to update these logistics to provide a safe Church environment for the Holy Sacrifice of the Mass, such as:
+Several precautions are in place regarding cleaning, distancing, sanitizing, etc. We will continue to update these logistics to provide a safe Church environment for the Holy Sacrifice of the Mass, such as:

 - All books, pens, cards, etc. will be removed from pews